Skip to content

 Known affectionately as 'La Grassa' (the fat one) for its decadent cuisine, 'La Dotta' (the learned one) for its ancient university, and 'La Rossa' (the red one) for its crimson-hued rooftops, Bologna offers a more authentic slice of Italian life than its famous neighbours.
 It eschews grand-scale tourism for a deeply ingrained culture of food, knowledge, and living well.
 Visitors are often surprised to find a vibrant, working city where history feels not like a museum piece, but a living, breathing part of the urban fabric.

-Is Bologna your perfect Italian escape?
+Is Bologna really your perfect match?

 Why Bologna belongs on your travel list